-We refer to [52] for a review of recent extensions of the notion of return level to the multivariate framework.
-In the context of environmental risk, [73] proposed a generalization of the concept of return period in dimension greater than or equal to two.
-Michele et al. proposed in a recent study [53] to take into account the duration and not only the intensity of an event for designing what they call the dynamic return period.
+We refer to [44] for a review of recent extensions of the notion of return level to the multivariate framework.
+In the context of environmental risk, [71] proposed a generalization of the concept of return period in dimension greater than or equal to two.
+Michele et al. proposed in a recent study [45] to take into account the duration and not only the intensity of an event for designing what they call the dynamic return period.
 However, few studies address the issues of statistical inference in the multivariate context.
-In [54], [56], we proposed non parametric estimators of a multivariate extension of the CTE.
+In [46], [48], we proposed non parametric estimators of a multivariate extension of the CTE.
 As might be expected, the properties of these estimators deteriorate when considering extreme risk levels.
-In collaboration with Elena Di Bernardino (CNAM, Paris), Clémentine Prieur is working on the extrapolation of the above results to extreme risk levels.
+In collaboration with Elena Di Bernardino (CNAM, Paris), Clémentine Prieur is working on the extrapolation of the above results to extreme risk levels [29].

 Elena Di Bernardino, Véronique Maume-Deschamps (Univ.
-Lyon 1) and Clémentine Prieur also derived an estimator for bivariate tail [55].
+Lyon 1) and Clémentine Prieur also derived an estimator for bivariate tail [47].
 The study of tail behavior is of great importance to assess risk.

-With Anne-Catherine Favre (LTHE, Grenoble), Clémentine Prieur supervises the PhD thesis of Patricia Tencaliec.
+With Anne-Catherine Favre (LTHE, Grenoble), Clémentine Prieur supervised the PhD thesis of Patricia Tencaliec.
 We are working on risk assessment, concerning flood data for the Durance drainage basin (France).
-The PhD thesis started in October 2013 and will be defended in next February.
-A first paper on data reconstruction has been accepted [79].
+The PhD thesis started in October 2013 and was defended in February 2017.
+A first paper on data reconstruction has been accepted [73].
 It was a necessary step as the initial series contained many missing data.
-A second paper is in preparation, considering the modeling of precipitation amount with semi-parametric sparse mixtures.
+A second paper is in revision, considering the modeling of precipitation amount with semi-parametric models, modeling both the bulk of the distribution and the tails, but avoiding the arbitrary choice of a threshold.
+We work in collaboration with Philippe Naveau (LSCE, Paris).